ancap-ch/from-en/pcm/Universally Preferable Behaviour/p01_ch01_a_framework.md

 Well, d *truth* of a talk dey measurable relative to how e go in line wit objective reality.

-Make we put dem language challenges for one corner now, if I point to one seagull and talk say, “Dat na anvil,” I dey clearly mistaken because say anvils na inorganic, and no fit fly.
+Make we put dem language challenges for one corner now, if I point to one seagull and talk say, “Dat na anvil”, I dey clearly mistaken because say anvils na inorganic, and no fit fly.
 D truth value of ma statement dey measured relative to dem objective facts of reality.
 Since wey be say Seagull no be anvil, den ma statement no true.

 Naturally, dis equation between truth and reality nid say make our language and sense make dem call am relatively objective.
 Plenty good reasons dey to believe say both language and sense evidence dey objective; we fit enta discussion wey dey complicated ontop dis, but make e suffice to talk say since na ur eyes u dey use read book wey dem write for man pikin language, we fit agree say ur eyes, and d language we share, na d least objective wey dey enough for u make u accurately process wetin I dey write.
 If dem no be, we no get anytin to yarn, and u neva sabi anytin wey I don write, so dis sentence no go get meaning be dat, and dem fit com render am for “Wingdings”.